 - Ask a representative at the Member Service Center to add a password to your account to be used when calling for account information.

-- Choose your own PIN or your ATM or Visa® Check Card.
+- Choose your own PIN on your ATM or Visa® Debit Card.

 - Visit www.annualcreditreport.com or call (877) 322-8228